Larry-Cui/notebook/docs/immigration/810/weekSixNotes.md

     - For the vast majority of people, the reason they are detained is flight risk pursuant to **s 58(1)(b)** of the IRPA.
     - Federal Court of Appeal’s decision in *Canada (Minister of Citizenship and Immigration) v.
 Thanabalasingham* 2004 FCA 4 Online, is still considered a leading precedent on the approach to this question. " However, previous decisions to detain the individual must be considered at subsequent reviews and the Immigration Division must give **clear and compelling reasons for departing** from previous decisions."
     - Section **58(1)** of the IRPA provides that the **onus** to justify detention remains with the **Minister** at each subsequent review.
     - Supreme Court’s decision in *Canada (Public Safety and Emergency Preparedness) v Chhina* 2019 SCC 29 (CanLII), [Online](https://canlii.ca/t/j075t){:target="\_blank"}.
 Prior to the ruling in *Chhina*, the law was unclear as to whether provincial superior courts had the jurisdiction to hear applications for habeas corpus from immigration detainees, due to the existence of an alternative remedy under the IRPA.
-In its ruling in Chhina, the Supreme Court identified some important gaps in the IRPA’s detention review scheme, concluding that the scheme is not equally as broad and advantageous as *habeas corpus*.
+In its ruling in *Chhina*, the Supreme Court identified some important gaps in the IRPA’s detention review scheme, concluding that the scheme is not equally as broad and advantageous as *habeas corpus*.
+    - What is a Security Certificate?
+The security certificate process within the Immigration and Refugee Protection Act (IRPA) is an immigration proceeding for the purpose of removing from Canada **non-Canadians** who are **inadmissible** for reasons of national security, violating human or international rights, or involvement in organized or serious crimes. **Only permanent residents or foreign nationals can be subject to a security certificate.**
+    - How is an immigration security certificate procedure initiated and reviewed?
+        - This alternative to the regular process is initiated by the **Minister** of IRCC and the **Minister** of Public Safety and Emergency Preparedness when they exercise the authority granted by **s 77** of the IRPA and sign a security certificate.
+        - Once signed, the certificate is **referred to a Federal Court** judge who must determine its reasonableness.
+The determination may be **appealed** to the Federal Court of Appeal only if the judge certifies that a serious question of general importance is involved.
+        - A certificate that is determined to be reasonable is conclusive proof that the individual is inadmissible and is deemed to be a **removal** order that is in force (IRPA, s 80).
+    - The process of removal:
+        - begins with an officer’s **inadmissibility report** made under the authority of **s 44(1)** of the IRPA.
+This report (also known as a “**section 44(1) report**”) outlines **reasons** for concluding that the individual in question is inadmissible.
+        - The report is forwarded to the **Minister’s delegate**, who must determine whether the report is **well-founded**.
+        - Under **s 44(2)**, the Minister’s delegate may make a removal order in relation to permanent residents **only when** the ground of inadmissibility is a failure to meet the **residency requirements**.
+        - In relation to foreign nationals, **s 228** of the IRPR specifies the straightforward cases where the Minister’s delegate may issue a **removal order**, including cases where the person has been convicted of a **criminal** offense in Canada, cases of **misrepresentation**, and cases where the individual has an **inadmissible family member**.
+        - In all other cases, the Minister’s delegate may refer the matter to the IRB’s Immigration Division (ID) if he or she considers the report well-founded.
+    - Removal orders may be issued either by the Minister’s delegate under IRPA, s 44(2), the ID under s 45(d), or the IAD under s 67(2).
+        - **Section 228** applies only to foreign nationals and identifies the removal orders that the Minister’s delegate can issue without referral to the ID.
+        - **Section 229** sets out the applicable removal orders to be made by the ID in relation to both foreign nationals and permanent residents.
+    - **Sections 223 to 226** of the Regulations identify three types of removal order that may be issued:
+        - **Departure Order**: a departure order requires that a person to leave Canada within 30 days, **confirming their departure** with the CBSA on exit from the country.
+If the person does not leave Canada within the 30 days, in nearly all cases the departure order will become a deportation order.
+(IRPR, s.
+224)
+        - **Exclusion Order**: an exclusion order requires that a person leave Canada, confirming their departure with the CBSA on exit from the country.
+Depending upon the reasons for which the exclusion order was issued, the person will be **barred** from making an application to return to Canada for one to five years.
+(IRPR, s.
+225)
+        - **Deportation Order**: a deportation order requires that a person leave Canada, confirming their departure with the CBSA, failing which the CBSA will arrange for their removal from Canada.
+If the person leaves Canada under a deportation order, they will **require** an Authorization to return to Canada (**ARC**) should they ever wish to return to Canada.
+(IRPR, s.
+226)
+    - Challenging a removal order:
+        - The IAD’s powers in relation to removal orders are found in the IRPA, **ss 63-68**.
+Section 63 grants the right to **appeal** against the making of a removal order to a foreign national who holds a permanent resident visa, a permanent resident, or a protected person.
+        - Where a decision has been made outside Canada that a permanent resident has not met the residency obligation, that decision may also be **appealed**.
+        - for foreign nationals who have not been issued a permanent resident visa, **judicial review** in Federal Court is the only recourse to challenge the legality of a removal order.
+        - The Minister may also appeal an ID decision not to make a removal order.
+The Minister’s appeal rights are broader than the individual: the Minister can appeal any ID decision in favour of the individual, even where the individual does not have a right of appeal (s 63(5))
+    - When dealing with an appeal by a person under a removal order, the IAD is given three options.
+It may
+        - (1) allow an appeal,
+        - (2) stay the removal order and impose conditions, or
+        - (3) dismiss the appeal.
+    - **Section 67** provides the **grounds** for allowing the appeal:
+        - (1) where the decision appealed is **wrong** in law, fact, or mixed law and fact;
+        - (2) where a principle of **natural justice** has not been observed; or
+        - (3) where, taking into account the **best interests of a child** directly affected by the decision, sufficient H&C considerations warrant special relief in light of all the circumstances of the case.
+    - The IAD has developed a list of factors, called the **Ribic factors** (*Ribic v Canada (Minister of Employment and Immigration)*, [1985] IABD No 4 (QL)), to be considered when determining whether the circumstances of the case justify such a decision.
+    - Removal orders may also be stayed by the minister, by application for a **pre-removal risk assessment (PRAA)**, and by approval in principle for permanent residence on **H&C grounds** (review pp. 629-631 in Desloges and Sawicki, for details).

 ## Quizzes